semi-lab/semi-lab.github.io/_pages/contact.md

 ## Prospective Students

-The SEMI-Lab is seeking for enthusiastic students at various levels of PhD, Masters, and undergraduate, who have an interest in surface engineering and multi-scale additive manufacturing.
+The SEMI Lab is seeking for enthusiastic students at various levels of PhD, Masters, and undergraduate, who have an interest in surface engineering and multi-scale additive manufacturing.
 If interested, please send your CV to Prof. Akin at <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.

 ## Open Ph.D.
 Positions